President & Chief Executive Officer of the U.S. Committee for Refugees and Immigrants (USCRI)

 A member of USCRI's IOM (International Office of Migration) Loan Collection Department, Ms. Hudgens handles incoming and outgoing collection calls.
 She assists in educating refugees about how credit works and the importance of establishing and maintaining good credit.
 Ms. Hudgens previously worked at Woodward and Lothrop for 25 years, in Collections.

-Program Officer – Government and Community Relations
+Advocacy Officer – Government and Community Relations

 Prior to joining USCRI, Ms. Lopez worked as a Policy Analyst for Los Angeles Mayor Antonio R. Villaraigosa on issues of gangs and immigration.
 Ms. Lopez was also a Policy Advocate with the Coalition for Humane Immigrant Rights of L.A.
 In 2006 she clerked for the Inter-American Court of Human Rights in Costa Rica and served on the ACLU of Southern California’s Board from 2008-2012.
 She is a volunteer Mexico Country Specialist with Amnesty International USA.
 Ms. Lopez has a JD from Santa Clara University School of Law and attended the Institut International des Droits de L'homme, in France where she studied human rights law.
 She has a BA in History from Cal State, Sacramento and is a native Spanish speaker.